mmohamud1/Movie-Database-App/README.md

 This project was created using React, React Router and React Hooks.
 It is a fully responsive and fully functional application which you can search for any movie and tv show and you can receive information such as plot, rating, actors and many more.

-All the information i received is from http://www.omdbapi.com/
+V1 All the information  received is from http://www.omdbapi.com/

+V2 of the app uses https://www.themoviedb.org/ due to complications with original api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).